B2Bitcoin/beBOP/README.md

 - `ADMIN_LOGIN` - Automatically create an admin user with this login
 - `ADMIN_PASSWORD` - Automatically create an admin user with this password
-- `BITCOIN_RPC_URL` - The RPC url for the bitcoin node.
-Set to http://127.0.0.1:8332 if you run a bitcoin node locally with default configuration
-- `BITCOIN_RPC_USER` - The RPC user
-- `BITCOIN_RPC_PASSWORD` - The RPC password
-- `BIP84_XPUB` - with derivation path m/84'/0'/0'.
-If you have a ZPub, use https://jlopp.github.io/xpub-converter/ to convert to xpub.
-This enables a completely trustless setup, where the beBOP server does not need to know the private key.
-You can generate the xpub from the sparrow wallet, for example.
-- `LND_REST_URL` - The LND Rest interface URL.
-Set to http://127.0.0.1:8080 if you run a lnd node locally with default configuration
-- `LND_MACAROON_PATH` - Where the credentials for lnd are located.
-For example, `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
-Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_VALUE`.
-You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the beBOP will not work.
-Orders should work fine.
-- `LND_MACAROON_VALUE` - Upper-case hex-encoded represenetation of the LND macaroon.
-Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_PATH`.
-Example command: `cat .lnd/data/chain/bitcoin/mainnet/admin.macaroon | hexdump -e '16/1 "%02X"'`.
-You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the beBOP will not work.
-Orders should work fine.
 - `LINK_PRELOAD_HEADERS` - Set to `true` to enable the `Link rel=preload` header, see [explanation](https://nitropack.io/blog/post/link-rel-preload-explained).
 If you do so, you may need to configure nginx to allow bigger header with `proxy_buffer_size   16k`, see [explanation](https://www.getpagespeed.com/server-setup/nginx/tuning-proxy_buffer_size-in-nginx).
 - `MONGODB_URL` - The connection URL to the MongoDB replicaset
 - `MONGODB_DB` - The DB name, defaulting to "bebop"